kleiram/vagrant-symfony/README.md

 will speed up your site _a lot_.
 The downside is that you won't be able to check the log from your host computer (the computer that's running Vagrant).

-## To-do
+## Contributing

-The following things are additions I want to add to the project:

-- Memcached
-- Node.js (with the Bower package)

-Feel free to add these components and create a pull request!
+Contributions are very welcome!
+Just fork this repository, add the roles and create a pull request.

 ## Versioning